RaVkloc/IRC_Chat/README.md

 - terminal,
 - Qt based desktop.

-You can easily add a new by creating a new class inherited by "client" and customize.
+You can easily add a new by creating a class inherited by "Client" and customize it.

 ## HOW TO START
 `git clone https://github.com/RaVkloc/IRC_Chat.git`